 Eligibility Criteria:

+Graduate student is first author.
+Graduate student is a member of ROGCT SIG.
 Graduate student is a verified student at the time of the AERA conference.

 In order to receive funding, the graduate student must: